Meal Kits in Halifax and the Maritimes 2021

 The most popular meal provider in New Brunswick, Nova Scotia, Newfoundland, and PEI is Hello Fresh.

-That’s no surprise considering that the company is the most popular throughout Canada, and delivers to the most places, and after their purchase of Chefs Plate, it’s fair to say that they dominate the Canadian food subscription box scene.
+That’s no surprise considering that the company is the most popular throughout Canada, and delivers to most places, and after their purchase of Chefs Plate, it’s fair to say that they dominate the Canadian food subscription box scene.

-Chefs Plate is the cheapest way to try out the whole meal kit experiment and see if it is a good fit for you family.
-The company was started by Patrick Meyer and Jaime Shea in 2014, and was purchased in 2018 by Hello Fresh.
-The larger company has committed to running Chefs Plate separately, and has kept the unique feature of the 15-minute meal options that Hello Fresh doesn’t include.
+Chefs Plate is the cheapest way to try out the whole meal kit experiment and see if it is a good fit for your family.
+The company was started by Patrick Meyer and Jaime Shea in 2014 and was purchased in 2018 by Hello Fresh.
+The larger company has committed to running Chefs Plate separately and has kept the unique feature of the 15-minute meal options that Hello Fresh doesn’t include.
 While meal plans are cheaper, the portion size and lower-cost recipes prove the adage that you get what you pay for.
 If you’re looking for a cost-efficient way to meal plan, try meal kits, and take some stress out of supper prep, this is your ticket.